The Andlinger Center for Energy and the Environment Announces a Call for Proposals for

 Both Seed and Convergence projects will be peer reviewed by the following criteria:

-1. To what extent does the project suggest and explore creative, original, or potentially transformative concepts in the realm of energy and the environment?
+- To what extent does the project suggest and explore creative, original, or potentially transformative concepts that can address problems posed by the PIs’ chosen initiative?

 Seed projects will be evaluated by the additional criterion: